kimtth/awesome-azure-openai-llm/README.md

   - [MemGPT](https://github.com/cpacker/MemGPT): Virtual context management to extend the limited context window of LLM.
 A tiered memory system and a set of functions that allow it to manage its own memory. [ref](https://memgpt.ai) [12 Oct 2023]
   - Very Simple Langchain example using Open AI: [langchain-ask-pdf](https://github.com/alejandro-ao/langchain-ask-pdf) [Apr 2023]
   - [marvin](https://github.com/PrefectHQ/marvin): a lightweight AI toolkit for building natural language interfaces.
 [Mar 2023]
+  - [langfuse](https://github.com/langfuse/langfuse): Traces, evals, prompt management and metrics to debug and improve your LLM application.
+[May 2023]
 - Agent Applications
   - Agent Applications and Libraries: [ref](#agent-applications-and-libraries)
   - OSS Alternatives for OpenAI Code Interpreter: [ref](#oss-alternatives-for-openai-code-interpreter-aka-advanced-data-analytics)